TREK Kasibu: New Trails and New Faith

 Our entertainment

-Then, it was more surprise for the students as we distributed loot bags filled with goodies from Universal Robina Corporation and toys from Pherica Corporation.
+Then, it was an additional surprise for the students as we distributed loot bags filled with goodies from Universal Robina Corporation and toys from Pherica Corporation.

-For most schools in isolated areas, the burden of providing the students with school supplies are usually passed on to teachers.
+For most schools in isolated areas, the responsibility of providing students with school supplies is usually shouldered by teachers.
 That is why Ma'am Virgie and all the other teachers are so thankful not just for the new set of school supplies but also for the other educational materials that will aid them in their teaching.

-We felt and saw the joy and gratitude on the faces of the students and the teachers.
-They conveyed this through this simple piece:
+We felt and saw the joy and gratitude on the faces of the students and the teachers, conveyed through this simple piece:

 S - Sa inyong pagbisita